Roundabouts

 “Who has priority at a mini-roundabout?”

 Traffic from the right has priority — the same as a normal roundabout.
 The smaller scale doesn’t change Rule 185.
+What does change is the force of it: the mini-roundabout sign carries the give-way as a legal requirement rather than as advice.

 “I’m taking the third exit.
 When do I signal left?”